x1mdev/ReconPi/README.md

 Results will be stored on the Recon Pi and can be viewed by running `python -m SimpleHTTPServer 1337" in your results directory.
 Your results will be accessible from any system with a browser that exists in the same network.

+Add your SLACK token to the tokens.txt file to get slack notification after the completion of recon process.

 ## Tools